mkumar73/beckernick.github.io/_posts/2016-09-30-parallel-record-linkage.markdown

 # Parallel Fuzzy Matching

 Okay, so we've got the function working.
 How do we parallelize it?
-By shamelessly using the simple method detailed in [blog post](http://chriskiehl.com/article/parallelism-in-one-line/) by Chris Kiehl.
+By shamelessly using the simple method detailed in [this blog post](http://chriskiehl.com/article/parallelism-in-one-line/) by Chris Kiehl.
 In Python, we can map functions to data in parallel by using the `multiprocessing` module.
 Instead of using Python's base `map` function like I did above, I'll use the `map` function from `multiprocessing`.

 To actually implement the parallel fuzzy match I will: